Policy Brief

 Delivery 2022-2025

-The Roadmap includes a Delivery Plan 2022-25, which is a mixture of -
+The Roadmap included a Delivery Plan 2022-25, which was a mixture of -

 - new policy interventions, including new incentive schemes to support Islanders to transition to lower carbon technologies